 4. Innovative advertising by Eugene M. Schwartz

-5. Seth Godin’s Purple House
+5. Seth Godin’s Purple cow

 6. Influence: Science and Practice by Robert Cialdini

-7. Crushing it! by Gary Vaynerchuk
+7. Crushing It! by Gary Vaynerchuk

 8. Positioning: The Battle for your sanity by Al Ries and Jack Trout